-Dental crowns and dental bonding are both common options for restoring damaged or decayed teeth, but they are used for different situations.
+Dental crowns and dental bonding are both common options for restoring chipped teeth, but they are used for different situations.

 Dental bonding is a treatment procedure where a tooth-colored composite resin material is applied to the tooth, shaped, and hardened with a special light.
 It is often used to repair small chips or cracks, to improve the appearance of discolored teeth, or to close gaps between teeth.
 Dental bonding is a less invasive procedure and is generally less expensive than a dental crown.

-On the other hand, dental crowns are used when a tooth is extensively damaged or decayed and cannot be restored with a filling or bonding.
+On the other hand, dental crowns are used when chipped teeth are extensively damaged or decayed and cannot be restored with a filling or bonding.
 A dental crown is placed over the entire visible portion of the tooth, which covers the entire tooth above the gum line.
 Crowns are also used to protect teeth after root canal treatment, to support a dental bridge, or to restore a dental implant.
 They can also be used to improve the tooth’s appearance.

 Getting a dental crown is an important decision that requires careful consideration.
 It is important to discuss your concerns and expectations with your dentist before proceeding with the treatment.
 With proper care, you can expect your dental crown to last for many years and enjoy a restored tooth that looks and functions like a natural tooth.